-Georgia Perakis is the William F. Pounds Professor of Management and a Professor of Operations Research, Statistics and Operations Management at the MIT Sloan School of Management.
+Georgia Perakis is the William F. Pounds Professor of Management, Associate Dean of MIT Schwarzman College of Computing Social and Ethical Responsibilities of Computing, and a Professor of Operations Research, Statistics and Operations Management at the MIT Sloan School of Management.
 She has been on the faculty at MIT Sloan since July 1998.

 Perakis has a passion for supervising PhD, Master's, and undergraduate students and builds lifelong relationships with them.
 So far, she has graduated twenty-eight PhD and fifty-three Master's students.
 In 2012, she received the Samuel M. Seegal Award for inspiring students to achieve excellence.

-Currently, and since July 2019, she has served as the codirector of the Operations Research Center (interdepartmental PhD program at MIT reporting to the Schwartzman College of Computing and MIT Sloan).
+Since September 2022, she has served as the Associate Dean of MIT Schwarzman College of Computing Social and Ethical Responsibilities of Computing.
+In addition, since July 2019, she has served as the CoDirector of the Operations Research Center (interdepartmental PhD program at MIT reporting to the Schwartzman College of Computing and MIT Sloan).
 She is currently serving on the council for the College of Computing.
-In addition, since July 2017, she has also served as the faculty director of the Executive MBA (EMBA) program at MIT Sloan.
-In the past, from 2009 to July 2015, Perakis served as the faculty codirector of the Leaders for Global Operations (LGO, former LFM) Program at MIT (joint program between the Sloan School and the School of Engineering).
-She has also served as the group head of the Operations Management group from 2010-2017 and finally, as the group Head of the Operations Research and Statistics group at MIT Sloan.
+In the past, from 2017 to 2022, she served as the Faculty Director of the Executive MBA (EMBA) program at MIT Sloan.
+From 2009 to July 2015, Perakis served as the Faculty CoDirector of the Leaders for Global Operations (LGO, former LFM) Program at MIT (joint program between the Sloan School and the School of Engineering).
+She has also served as the Group Head of the Operations Management group from 2010-2017 and finally, as the Group Head of the Operations Research and Statistics group at MIT Sloan.

 Perakis holds a BS in mathematics from the University of Athens as well as an MS in applied mathematics and a PhD in applied mathematics from Brown University.